sfalkoff/learning-git/README.md

 # Hello There

-Lets learn about reverts, and merge conflicts.
+Hi there, and merge conflicts.

 ## Reverts